Try a Free Live AI Golf Lesson TRY FREE

 • transfer energy to the ball from the muscles in the trunk.

-One would think that with all these issues being affected by this one joint, a lot more consideration would be taken into understanding it.
+One would think that with all of these critical aspects being affected by the position of a single joint, significantly more attention would be devoted to understanding it.

 "The scapula is pivotal in transferring forces and high energy from the legs, back, and trunk to the delivery point, the arm and the hand, thereby allowing more force to be generated in activities such as throwing than could be done by the arm musculature alone.
 The scapula, serving as a link, also stabilizes the arm to more effectively absorb loads that may be generated through the long lever of the extended or elevated arm."